Chun-Yang258/Image-Repository/README.md

 ## Setup

 This application was supported by firebase cloud as database, firebase storage as image storage, Bootstrap and React.
-You could check the live demo [HERE](https://image-repository-db.web.app/) or if you wish to download it to local, please follow the instruction below:
+You could check the **live demo [HERE](https://image-repository-db.web.app/)**
+Or if you wish to download it to local, please follow the instruction below:

 1. Copy the codes into local machine:
 - [ ] Fork the code or just download the code into local machine.